fatih/vim-go/README.md

 Snippet feature is enabled only if the snippet plugins are installed.
 Below are some examples snippets and the corresponding trigger keywords, The `|` character defines the cursor.
-Ultisnips has suppport for multiple cursors
+Ultisnips has support for multiple cursors

 `ff` is useful for debugging: